13aece5e-4824-11ee-9e6c-42010a40000b

 However, it provides limited information on the specific antigens that are targeted

-Can help differntiate bullous pemphigoid from epidermolysis bullosa acquisita, mucous membrane pemphigoid and some other conditions
+Can help differentiate bullous pemphigoid from other sub-epidermal blistering conditions such as epidermolysis bullosa acquisita and mucous membrane pemphigoid

-Can incubate the skin biopsy in 1mol/L of salt prior to DIF which causes a split at the lamina lucida (think of the ‘loose lucida’)
+Can incubate the skin biopsy in 1mol/L of salt prior to DIF which causes a split at the lamina lucida (the ‘loose lucida’)

 • Initially do indirect immunoflourescence (IIF) microscopy as a screening test